VictorCaunders/Telemedicine/README.md

 # Telemedicine project
 This is a simple telemedicine project which helps doctor and patients to connect using video conferencing and chat.
-You can see the full demo of the same at https://www.youtube.com/watch?v=GslXbdrWbgk.
-The video is in Nepalese language but you should be able to follow it up.

 Below  is the basic flow of the project.